 Three reasons it's the most predictable lever:

-- High signal-to-noise.
-Conversion is a ratio — paid users divided by active freemium users — so it's less noisy than raw traffic or MQLs.
+High signal: to noise.
+Conversion is a ratio paid users divided by active freemium users

 We're not arguing freemium conversion is the only metric you should watch.
 Retention, expansion, and activation are equally important.
 But for companies with self-serve or hybrid funnels, optimizing freemium conversion rates is the most direct, fastest path from product usage to predictable ARR.
-A related angle worth reading is our guide to bottom of funnel marketing.
+A related angle worth reading is our bottom-of-funnel marketing guide.

 Common mistakes we see that make conversion unreliable: